 Joe was a graduate of Prestonsburg High School and the University of Kentucky, where he received a B.S.
 Degree in Civil Engineering in 1960.
 In 1971, he started a Bridge Construction Company called Bush and Burchett Inc., where he served as President and general manager until his retirement.
 During that time the company built over 200 bridges in Kentucky, West Virginia, and Virginia.

 Joe was active in many local, state, and national organizations.
 He served on the Board of Directors of the Kentucky Association of Highway Contractors for many years and served as their chairman in 1989.
 He was on the Board of Directors of the First Guaranty Bank and of the United Steel Workers of America.
 He was a member of the American Society of Civil Engineers and a member of the National Society of the Sons of the American Revolution.
 He served on the Advisory Board for the Stone Crest Golf Course in Prestonsburg and was a member of the First United Methodist Church.

 In 2002, Joe received a Lifetime Achievement Award from the Civil Engineering Alumni of the University of Kentucky for exhibiting outstanding ability, integrity, and accomplishment in the construction industry in Kentucky.
 In 2014, he was inducted into the Kentucky Transportation Hall of Fame.

 He was dearly loved by his family and friends and will be greatly missed.

 A memorial service will be held at a future date.

-To plant a tree in memory of Joe "Bucky" Burchett, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Joe "Bucky" Burchett, please visit our floral store.